coder-lgtm/docker-k8s/README.md

 $ (alternate) brew install --cask virtualbox
 ```

 If your Mac asks you for permission, go to System Preferences -> Security & Privacy -> General.
 You will see a message like `System software from developer "Oracle America, Inc." was blocked from loading`.
 Click on the lock in the lower left corner and click Allow, then run `brew cask install virtualbox` again.
+You may also need to restart your computer.

 #### 8. Validate the Docker installation
 Create the Docker machine named "default" (this command also starts the Docker machine):